tfabris/BlueGigaEmpeg/README.md

    its pairing feature.

 One final note about the pairing process: Paired devices share a set of security keys with each other.
-Pressing the RESET/PAIR button on the BlueGigaEmpeg module erases those keys from the WT32i chip.
+Pressing the recessed RESET/PAIR button on the BlueGigaEmpeg module erases those keys from the WT32i chip.
 If your car stereo has the option to remember a list of multiple different Bluetooth devices (my Honda has this), then you must remember to first delete the empeg Car from the